 A Typical Day Itinerary:

-This is a daily schedule for a common combination of Education and Community volunteers.
+This is a daily schedule for a common combination of Medical and Community volunteers.

 After dinner, the rest of the day is yours.
 All volunteers are required to fill out a daily logbook, explaining how you spent your day, progress made and general feedback.
 As long as that has been done, you are welcome to go across to the local village bar for a game of pool and a drink and make some friends from the community.